Primary Navigation Mobile

 • All you need to know about having a phone in your car

-Written by Graham King Updated: 1 March 2024
+Written by Graham King Updated: 17 December 2024

 Mobile phones are pretty much essential if you want to get by in the modern world.
-You can practically run your entire life from a smartphone and they’re an integral part of the in-car entertainment system in the vast majority of new cars.
+You can practically run your entire life from a smartphone and they’re an integral part of the in-car entertainment experience in the vast majority of new cars.

-There are a vast number of accessories and apps designed to help you get the best of out your phone while driving, but you need to do so within the UK’s notably tight laws on using a phone while driving.
+There are a vast number of accessories and apps designed to help you get the best of out your phone while driving, but you need to do so within the UK’s particularly tight laws on using a phone while driving.

 Here, you’ll find the collective knowledge of the Parkers team to answer all your driving-related mobile phone questions and needs.
 From what the law says to how to keep your phone secure in your car, we’ve covered everything you need to know.